 Ff01 OWB 5050 panel holsters are similar in construction to the curved panel holster in that both have forward and rear belt slots.
-I design the 5050 holster and test the fit for each gun model I make holsters for – even those for which I recommend the curved panel holster.
+We design the 5050 holster and test the fit for each gun model we make holsters for – even those for which the curved panel holster is recommended.
 Because they must fit the curve of the body, this mirror image construction can cause binding, particularly in larger models.
 This can be an issue for some, even more so with slimmer wearers.
 This is discussed further in a blog post.
 They seem better suited to revolvers and smaller automatics than to larger pistols.
 In a few cases cases, these might be recommended (the Bond Arms Bullpup 9 is one of these).

 We sew holsters with heavy nylon and polyester thread for years of use.